IgeNiaI/QCDE/Documentation/QCDE Readme.txt

 This mod has several unfixable "bugs", due to technical limitations.

-- Abilities with "use counter" (Lucienne, Keel, Freeman) somtimes will show their maxium capacity minus 1.
-E.g. Freeman has 3 charges, but sometimes he'll show his ability fully ready but with 2 charges; this is visual only.
-  Functionality-wise it'll still allow his 3 charges.
-Same for the other champs that have this multi-use abilities.

 - Weapons will play hit beep when you hit friendly TDM players.
 No way around that.

 - Inquisitor's shield will block both friendly and enemy attacks in TDM and FFA.